Senior Companion Program

 As a Senior Companion you’ll receive

-- Pre-service and on-going training
+- Pre-service training of forty hours and on-going training

 - An annual physical examination